margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for traffic signs and roadmarks
 * Grateful for trucks, ports, trains, and ships
 * Grateful for interconnectedness
+* Grateful for people sharing how gratitude journals help them
+* Grateful for art that the homeless community creates
+* Grateful for art in peole's homes by people of other races
 * Grateful for farmland
 * Grateful for Hotel Indigo
 * Grateful for Thornton Wilder